down-dive/e-commerce/README.md

 * run 'npm i'

 ## Usage
-Just a lazy way to create readme and practice using node applicaion
+A practicle way to manage merchandising

 ## Languages
 Java Script application for ORM practice with node and node modules such as: